wangonya/wangonya.com/content/blog/alert.md

 ### 2. Take a power nap

 I know I've already talked about sleep, but this is a bit different.
-I remember back when I was at high school, I had a system when doing taking my exam papers: Skip the hard questions and answer what you can, take a nap, wake up and try the hard questions.
+I remember back when I was at high school, I had a system when taking my exam papers: Skip the hard questions and answer what you can, take a nap, wake up and try the hard questions.
 I found this to be surprisingly effective.
 Sometimes I could wake up and the answers would just flow from my mind.
 I didn't know it, but I was taking advantage of